 Birmingham City Council (BCC) submitted its Naturally Birmingham Project plan to the Future Parks Programme and became one of only eight places across the UK selected by the National Trust (NT), The National Lottery Heritage Fund (NLHF) and Ministry for Communities, Housing and Local Government (MCHLG) to take part in its ground-breaking Future Parks programme.

-The aims of the Future Parks Accelerator Project are:
+The aims of the Future Parks Accelerator Project were:

 1. Promoting a step-change in how people engage with their parks in order to maximise public benefit, local potential and innovation;